oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-okta.md

     "saltOrder": "POSTFIX",
     "value": "pqTUVToGARL1yM3/jthCHA=="
 }

 ```

-Because the salt should always be a random series of bytes, you will see a different value each time you hash the password.
-This is _exactly_ what should happen!
+You'll notice that the output from the sample code doesn't match the example above.
+In fact, every time you make a change to the code, you'll see that the output changes.
+This is good and exactly as expected.
+To get the benefits of salting your passwords, you *must* use a unique salt for each password!

-However, **for example purposes only**, you can change line 8 above to the code below and get the exact same output as the example above:
+That said, if you want to see how the output was generated above, you can change the salt to the same value that was used to compute the example by changing line 8 in the example above to look like this:

 ```
 salt = b"\x47\x49\x46\x38\x39\x61\x01\x00\x01\x00\x00\x00\x00;"